What You Say Without Speaking

 This is a common situation with body language.
 Often, your nonverbal signals don't convey what you intend them to.
 You may be slouching because you're tired, but people read it as a sign of disinterest.
 You may be more comfortable standing with your arms folded across your chest (or you may just feel a chill), but others see you as resistant and unapproachable.
 And keeping your hands stiffly by your side or stuffed in your pockets can give the impression that you're insecure, whether you are or not.

-, perception is everything: it's not how the sender feels that matters most, but rather what the observer thinks the sender is feeling.
+With nonverbal communication, perception is everything: it's not how the sender feels that matters most, but rather what the observer thinks the sender is feeling.
 And these interpretations are often made deep in the subconscious mind, based on a primitive emotional reaction that hasn't changed much since humans first began interacting with one another.

 So, the next time you're preparing for a job interview, an important meeting, or a big presentation, try rehearsing in front of a video camera.
 Then view the video, remaining as objective as possible.
 (If you can hire a coach to help you, that's even better.)